-The Listed Buildings at Ascot Racecourse have been completely renovated by Dennis Sharp Architects.
+The Listed Buildings at Ascot Racecourse have been completely renovated by Sharp Architects.
 These carefully restored historic buildings lining the High Street provide new and essential facilities including saddling boxes, washrooms and entrance halls.
 The Turnstile buildings are fully glazed to create a grand entry for those using the underpass from the car park.
 The famous Ascot Totaliser still houses the original mechanism behind the façade.
 Transformed saddling boxes facing onto the new pre-parade ring provide a safe and secure area for horses, trainers and riders to prepare for the all-important race.
 Upper floors have sparkling new restaurants and bars with magnificent views of the horses parading below and the grandstand beyond.
 A new saddling enclosure has been designed in the Greenyard for the Queen’s horses.
 Great care has been taken to repair decades of damage caused by damp and inappropriate cement pointing.
 A simple palette of materials has resulted in a calm and elegant context for racing, entertaining, popping corks and hat displays!

-Bayford Grange is a Grade 11 Listed Georgian country house that has been completely renovated with a new landscape garden.
+Bayford Grange is a Grade 11 Listed Georgian country house that has been completely renovated with a new landscape garden by Sharp Architects.
 The expansive Constable-like views over a lake are the main focus of the design both internally and externally.
 A sophisticated renewable energy design integrates solar hot water and photovoltaics with energy efficient measures including whole house heat recovery, ventilation, solar glazing and insulation.
 Underfloor heating, installed throughout the house, creates a warm and welcoming environment.
 An electric car charging point and a rainwater collection system provides off grid utilities.
 Raised beds provide rabbit free areas to grow vegetables.
 The design of the fire pit with its west facing aspect creates a cosy retreat within the formal bedding.
 An outdoor kitchen links the pool house with the main house with a dining terrace.
 A turntable bin design enables recycled waste bins to be put out at a touch of a button.
 New water features create individual character to a number of key outdoor spaces.

 The historic nature of the house has been enhanced with newly panelled rooms and polished plaster walls.
 A special environmentally friendly graphene based lime paint creates a depth of colour responsive to the slightest change in light quality.
 The dining area has been redesigned with a Georgian style vault.
 A slotted roof light above the dining table adds drama and natural daylight, with shafts of light penetrating the room.
 A fully equipped basement cinema room provides a unique environment to experience 3D and 2D installations.
 The complex 21st century technology in the house works invisibly controlling light, heat and ambience which can be controlled remotely from anywhere in the world.